 The most common problem is that the decision of what a dog eats is affected by the owner’s perception of what they like and not necessarily what would be best for them.
 Food sold in supermarkets is attractive due to the marketing of the brand and not necessarily nutritional content.
 Avoid brightly coloured foods; they appeal to us, as primates we are attracted to the colour of ripe fruits.
-However the colourings and preservatives in feeds such as these are likely to make any dog hyperactive.
+However, the colourings and preservatives in feeds such as these are likely to make any dog hyperactive.
 Make your decision based on raw ingredients then you can be confident that you are giving your dog the best nutritional start.

 Keep these ideas in mind for treats as well.
 The best treats are raw vegetables, carrots especially.
 Also cooked pieces of meat such as chicken or liver are ideal.
-Cheese is often a real favourite, but should not be used in dogs that are on a dietary restriction.
+Cheese is often a real favourite but should not be used in dogs that are on a dietary restriction.

-Find out about Best Behaviour School for Dogs' puppy classes in Sevenoaks.
+Find out about Best Behaviour School for Dogs puppy classes in Sevenoaks.